 This report is undergoing revisions and certain conditions, including chlamydia, gonorrhea, early syphilis, and tuberculosis, are not currently presented.
 To access data on these and other reportable conditions, please visit the Communicable Disease Data Page.

-The Division of Surveillance and Investigation compiles morbidity reports for all reportable conditions in Virginia.
-Data are updated on the 15th of each month.
-Information collected through the Virginia Electronic Disease Surveillance System (VEDSS) flows from local health jurisdictions to the Virginia Department of Health (VDH) and if nationally reportable, to the Centers for Disease Control and Prevention (CDC).
-These data enable public health agencies to act quickly to prevent the spread of disease and provides an overall snapshot of disease trends at the local, state, and national levels.
+The Division of Surveillance and Investigation compiles monthly morbidity reports for most reportable conditions in Virginia.
+Data are updated on the 15th of each month for the previous months.
+Laboratories, medical providers, and local health departments report data on persons with a reportable disease.
+These data are entered into the Virginia Electronic Disease Surveillance System (VEDSS) or Enhanced HIV/AIDS Reporting System (eHARS) and sent to the Centers for Disease Control and Prevention (CDC) if nationally reportable.
+Surveillance data enable public health agencies to act quickly to prevent the spread of disease, identify and respond to outbreaks, and provide an overall snapshot of disease trends at the local, state, and national levels.

 This monthly report summarizes the burden and trends for select reportable diseases reported by local health jurisdictions to VDH.
-It includes information such as the current number of cases vs. the 5-year average; the current number of cases by county and month; the current number of cases by sex, the current number of cases by age group, and trends in case counts throughout the state.
+It includes the current number of cases compared to the 5-year average by reportable condition by selected health district or the state.